 September 2023 saw the arrival of A Fire at the Exhibition, followed by An Assassination on the Agenda in May 2024.

-Tim lives just outside Bristol with his wife, two drum kits, four guitars and more Lego than an adult should own.
+Tim lives just outside Bristol with his wife, a drum kit, five guitars and more Lego than an adult should own.
+He used to own two drum kits but . . . but that’s a long, boring story about drum kits. tl;dr: there’s just one now.
 The couple’s three children have long since been encouraged to leave home, ostensibly to enable them to make lives for themselves, but mostly to make more room for drum kits, guitars, and Lego.

 Emily, Lady Hardcastle, was born Emily Charlotte Ariadne Featherstonhaugh (pronounced Fanshaw) on 7 November 1867.
 She was the younger of the two children of Sir Percival Featherstonhaugh, Permanent Secretary to the Treasury, and his wife Ariadne, known to her friends — of whom there were many — as Addie.